saucelabs/sauce-docs/docs/visual-testing/integrations/webdriverio.md

 ### Full page screenshots

 If you want to see more than what's on the screen, you can take a full-page screenshot.
 It'll capture everything by scrolling and stitching it together.

 :::note
-It's recommended to use the `hideAfterFirstScroll` option for all fixed elements on the page.
+It's recommended to use the `hideAfterFirstScroll` option for elements like sticky header.
 :::

 Options: